 If you are like most investors, your goal of investing in Jacksonville real estate is to make money.
 For this reason, get to know what you can reasonably expect to make from your investment before signing on the dotted lines.

 So, what’s the best rate of return on an investment?
-Frankly speaking, there is no direct answer to this common question.
+According to Ohio Cashflow, there is no direct answer to this common question.